-Benefit Description You pay Maternity care (cont.)
-High Option Basic Option You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
-We will extend your inpatient stay if medically necessary.
-We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
-We will cover other care of an infant who requires nonroutine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
+Benefit Description You pay Maternity care High Option (Full HMO) Basic Option (SmartCare HMO) Complete maternity (obstetrical) care, such as: • Prenatal care • Postnatal care \$20 per visit PCP office visit, \$30 per specialist visit \$40 per visit Screening for gestational diabetes Nothing Nothing Breastfeeding support, supplies and counseling for each birth Delivery Nothing Nothing Note: Here are some things to keep in mind: You do not need to pre-certify your vaginal delivery; You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
+We will extend your inpatient stay if medically necessary. • We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
 Surgical benefits, not maternity benefits, apply to circumcision.
-We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
-Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b).
+We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury. • Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b).
 Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in their own right.
-If the newborn is eligible for coverage, regular medical or Nothing Nothing surgical benefits apply rather than maternity benefits.
-Family planning High Option Basic Option Contraceptive counseling on an annual basis Nothing Nothing A broad range of voluntary family planning services, limited to: Nothing Nothing Surgically implanted contraceptivesIntrauterine devices (IUDs)Diaphragms Injectable contraceptive drugs (such as Depo Provera) Nothing Nothing Note: We cover oral contraceptives under the prescription drug benefit. • Voluntary sterilization (females)(e.g., Tubal ligation) Nothing Nothing Voluntary sterilization (males)(e.g., Vasectomy) \$50 Copay \$50 Copay Genetic testing for mother/child are subject to medical necessity and experimental/ investigational review by the Plan.
-Nothing Nothing
+If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.
+Family planning High Option (Full HMO) Basic Option (SmartCare HMO) Contraceptive counseling on an annual basis Nothing Nothing A range of voluntary family planning services, limited to: Nothing Nothing • Surgically implanted contraceptives • Injectable contraceptive drugs (such as Depo Provera) Intrauterine devices (IUDs)